Estecka/mc-Spawnproof-Villagers/README.md

 # Spawn-Proof Villagers

-Prevents the spawning of mobs near villagers, as if they were players.
+Prevents hostile mob spawns near villagers, in the same way players.

-The spawn-proofing radius is the same as for players.
+The spawn-proofing radius defaults to 24 (same as players).
+It can be configured in the gamerules.

-Iron Golems and Cats are not prevented from spawning.
+The spawn-proofing radius of players remains unaffected.